-Learning objectives and competencies to be acquired
+Learning objectives and acquired competencies

-- the students understand the function and the benefit of infrastructures, and their effect on society, economy, and environment - the students are familiar with the challenges for sustainable development of infrastructures - the students are familiar with concepts to derive requirements for infrastructures, their verification and validation. - the students are familiar with the most important methods for decision making in infrastructure management, and are able to apply those methods in concrete cases; for example the calculation of life cycle costs or socio-economic impact, or the simulataneous minimization of costs and risks at maximum benefit. - the students are familiar with the different maintenance strategies (reactive, preventive, condition-based) - the students know different models of failure and wear behavior, and can apply them - students know the concepts of reliability theory - · the students know the methods of risk analysis and risk management and can apply them - the students are familiar with the method of risk-based maintenance, and can apply this method for maintenance management
+- · the students understand the function and the benefit of infrastructures, and their effect on society, economy, and environment - the students are familiar with the challenges for sustainable development of infrastructures - · the students are familiar with concepts for deriving requirements for infrastructures, their verification and validation. - the students are familiar with the most important methods for decision making in infrastructure management, and are able to apply those methods in concrete cases; for example the calculation of life cycle costs or socio-economic impact, or the simultaneous minimization of costs and risks. - the students are familiar with the different maintenance strategies (reactive, preventive, condition-based) - the students know different models of failure and wear behavior, and can apply them - · students know the concepts of reliability theory - the students are familiar with the method of risk-based maintenance, and can apply this method for maintenance management